klevu/jsv2-early-adopters/getting-started/1-hello-world/shopify/README.md

     - Click on the Enterprise "Signup Now" button (_its Free, no CC needed_).
     - When you see "Congratulations!", click on the "Continue" button.
     - You should now see the Klevu Merchant Centre (_or KMC as we call it_).
-- Disable the Klevu App: (_why? see introduction notes below_)
+- Disable Klevu Search on Frontend: (_why? see introduction notes below_)
     - Click the "Settings" button at the top of the page.
     - Change the setting "Klevu Search on Frontend" to "Disable".
     - Scroll down and click the "Submit" button.

 **Why do we disable the Klevu App?**

-This is to remove Version 1 of the JavaScript Library, which is automatically installed with the App.
+This is to remove our hosted version of the JavaScript Library, which is automatically installed with the App.
-We don’t need this since we will be using Klevu JS Library, however the benefit of installing the App is that it creates us a Klevu API key and will begin synchronising your Shopify products immediately.
+We don’t need this since we will be using the new Klevu JS Library, however the benefit of installing the App is that it creates us a Klevu API key which can be used in a subsequent tutorial and will begin synchronising your Shopify products immediately.

 ## Configure Klevu JS Library on Shopify